WVU-ASEL/glidar/README.md

 If you wish to publish to a port (if you provide a port option), it is inadvisable to also supply a `--pcd` option.
 Additionally, if you are publishing and you use the `s` key, unpredictable behavior may result.

+### Noise ###

+The current noise model is very basic, and not particularly random.
+The main obstacle is that most graphics architectures don't implement the GLSL noise functions (noise1, noise2, noise3, noise4), so we have to use a [really terrible function from StackOverflow](http://stackoverflow.com/questions/12964279/whats-the-origin-of-this-glsl-rand-one-liner) --- which does not appear to be normally distributed.

+Three command line arguments allow the user to control the noise;
+these are `--noise-model`, `--noise`, and `--seed`.
+Seed is not really a random seed, per se, but rather a loop counter which ensures that the noise varies from frame to frame.
+It currently repeats every 20,000, but that is easily modifiable in `scene.h`.
+The `noise` parameter sets a coefficient which ideally controls the variance of the random variates.
+Setting it to 0.1 should give about 0.1 meters of noise if we use `--noise-model 1` (additive noise), but no guarantees are made about its distribution.

+In the future I would like to allow texture-based noise, so that different types of materials have different noise properties.
+Unfortunately, I probably won't have time in the near future, so if this feature interests you, I encourage you to submit a pull request.

 ### GUI ###